Hejsil/compiler/IDEAS.md

 array1 := [1 ..
 5];
 array2 := [2 ..
 8, 2];
 array3 := [1.0 ..
 2.0, 0.5];
-// array4 has no array sequense alternative.
+// array4 have no array sequense alternative.

 // Array sequenses can be inclusive and exclusice
 // Inspired by math syntax: